rknm-cell/peters-world/DEFAULT_WORLD_SYSTEM.md

 ## Default World Content

-The current default world includes:
+The current default world includes **85 objects** from a curated template:
-- 3 different trees (oak, birch, maple) with lifecycle data
+- 🌳 Multiple trees of various types with lifecycle data and forest formations
-- 3 grass patches of different types
+- 🌱 Grass patches distributed naturally across the terrain
-- 1 friendly deer
+- 🦌 Various animals including deer and other creatures
-- 2 decorative flowers
+- 🌸 Decorative elements like flowers and mushrooms
-- Flat terrain
+- 🗻 Terraformed terrain with varied topology
-- Daytime lighting
+- ☀️ Daytime lighting
+- 💧 Water features and terrain modifications

 ## Customization

 To customize the default world:

-1. Modify the `DEFAULT_WORLD_TEMPLATE` object in `src/lib/utils/default-world.ts`
+1. Use the capture system to create a new world template (see above)
+2. Or directly edit `src/lib/default/default-world-template.json`
-2. Add/remove/modify objects in the `objects` array
+3. Add/remove/modify objects in the `objects` array
-3. Adjust terrain, environment settings
+4. Adjust terrain, environment settings
-4. Update object positions, rotations, scales as needed
+5. Update object positions, rotations, scales as needed

+The JSON file is automatically loaded when the application starts.

 ## Technical Details